ivadomed/ivadomed/docs/source/configuration_file.rst

     {
         "$schema": "http://json-schema.org/draft-04/schema#",
         "title": "bids_validate",
-        "description": "Indicates if the loader should validate the dataset for compliance with BIDS", "type": "boolean"
+        "description": "Indicates if the loader should validate the dataset for compliance with BIDS.
+Default: ``True``.", "type": "boolean"
     }